w3f/polkadot-wiki/docs/build-parachains-rococo.md

 ## Relevant Values and Calculations

+Note that these are example values; all are subject to change.

 - Lease Period Length: 1 Day = 14400 Blocks
 - Ending Period: 15 Min = 150 Blocks
 - Current Lease Period Index = Current Block Number / 14400